 New Zealand has the 7th highest incidence of breast cancer in the world.
 Mortality from breast cancer is 20% higher in New Zealand than in Australia.

 Breast Cancer is taking two of our nation’s women from us every day, whilst one woman is diagnosed with the disease every three hours.
-While we can see an end in sight, we are not there yet.
-83% of women diagnosed are now surviving more than 5 years, but there is still no cure for the other 17%.
+Our support has helped to slow the death rate by 1% per year with 87% of women diagnosed with early breast cancer now surviving more than five years.
+For the remaining 13% there is currently no cure and now more than ever our focus remains on this group and the 20-30% who subsequently go on to develop advanced breast cancer.

 Cancer for Women